nosaphed/java-3d-engine/README.md

-a 3d engine tied up with fps classic Doom (1993) by idSoftware homage code instructed by sheeptheelectric via instructable
+a 3d engine homage to fps classic Doom (1993) by idSoftware code instructed by sheeptheelectric via instructable

 To compile using terminal: